Gratitude Journaling: Build a Daily Habit

 - Evening closure: End your day by reviewing one meaningful interaction or lesson learned.

 These micro-moments turn gratitude from a written ritual into a living mindset.
-They remind you that awareness doesn’t stay on the page — it follows you through every interaction.
+They remind you that awareness doesn’t stay on the page.
+It follows you through every interaction.

 Tools That Support Gratitude Practice